What is customer status?

 - Only has assessment services in “draft” status waiting for completion

-- Has pending proposals but no active jobs yet
+- Has pending quotes but no active jobs yet

 Active (Green)